vickrai01/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Display the number of lines that contain the pattern “bin” in the file /etc/passwd.

 16. What's next?
 Display lines containing the pattern “root” and 3 lines after them in the file /etc/passwd.

 17. I hate bins
 Display all the lines in the file /etc/passwd that do not contain the pattern “bin”.

 18. Letters only please
-Display all lines of the file /etc/ssh/sshd_config starting with a letter.
-Include capital letters as well.
+Display all lines of the file /etc/ssh/sshd_config starting with a letter.Include capital letters as well.

 19. A to Z
 Replace all characters A and c from input to Z and e respectively.